Cape Verde shearwater: Description

 The Cape Verde shearwater has a slim, dark bill, with head and upperparts darker than Cory's.
 The flight is more typically shearwater-like than Cory's, with stiffer and more rapid wing beats.
 The overall appearance, compared with Cory's, is of a smaller, slimmer and more angular bird.

 Distribution

 The shearwaters breed only within the Cape Verde Islands.
 The largest colonies are on the islands of Brava, Branco and Raso, though the species also breeds in smaller numbers on other islands in the archipelago.
 Though their pelagic distribution and movements are not well known, they are regularly seen around the islands in the breeding season.
 After the breeding season they disperse and may sometimes be seen in the upwelling zone in Senegalese waters, where about 10% of the population has been recorded in October.
-There have been records from the South Atlantic as well as one from the eastern coast of North America.
+There have been records from the South Atlantic and the eastern coast of North America.
+Individuals have been found offshore of Maryland and North Carolina.